Top 12 Tips for Moving to Spain

 8) DON’T BOTHER WITH SPANISH CLASSES BEFORE YOU GO

-9) CONNECT WITH FOREIGNERS FOR SUPPORT BUT DON’T GET TOO COMFORTABLE
+9) CONNECT WITH FOREIGNERS FOR SUPPORT- BUT DON’T GET TOO COMFORTABLE

-10) HOW TO HANDLE MONEY
+10) HANDLING MONEY

 11) DON’T GET EXCITED FOR A SIESTA EVERY DAY